Providing a safe and loving environment for your children to adjust to new experiences.

 Cognitive Skills

-Infants start to accumulate memories, develop their language skills, and familiarize sounds.
-They learn through touching and tasting objects.
-As they stay in our facility, your little one will be able to acquire knowledge through hands-on learning with the use of various textured materials, one-on-one interaction with the caregiver, and simple wooden puzzles for them to assemble.
+Infants begin to form memories, develop language skills, and become familiar with sounds.
+They learn through touch and taste.
+While they stay in our facility, your little one will learn through hands-on activities with various textured materials, one-on-one interaction with the caregiver, and simple wooden puzzles to assemble.

 Communication Skills

-As they improve their skills to communicate, infants will begin to express their needs and wants.
-We believe it is essential for our teachers to constantly communicate with your children, therefore, they read books and poems and sing songs with your little ones.
+As they improve their communication skills, infants will begin to express their needs and wants.
+We believe it is essential for our teachers to constantly communicate with your children; therefore, they read books and poems and sing songs with your little ones.

 Emotional Skills

-This skill involves your little ones to feel safe with the adults in their lives and secure in their environment.
-Our teachers help them build trust and form relationships by observing your children’s signals and responding to it.
+This skill helps your little ones to feel safe with the adults in their lives and secure in their environment.
+Our teachers help them build trust and form relationships by observing your children’s signals and responding to them.
 They hug, cradle, and guide your children around the classroom while communicating with them about their surroundings.

 Fine Motor Skills